MinaProtocol/mina/rfcs/0038-rosetta-construction-api.md

   prefix: [ "000000000000000000000000000000000000000000000000000000000001E0F3", ... ],
   suffix: [ "000000000000000000000000000000000000000000000000000000000001E0F3", ... ]
 }

+A signer would take the prefix and suffix and use it during `derive` (which doesn't necessarily need to be exactly the same as the implementation Mina (it just needs to be "random").
+And use `px`, `py`, and `r` in between prefix and suffix for hash.
 ```

 Another important property of the unsigned-transaction and signed-transaction representations is that they are reversible.
 The `unsigned_transaction_string` is then a `JSON` input (stringified) conforming to the following schema: